-Beaver Lake’s level is about 10 feet below its conservation pool elevation of 1,120.
-During low lake levels, Corps park rangers have noted increased incidents of people digging for artifacts.
-This act is illegal and can be punished by severe fines or jail time.
+During low lake levels, Corps park rangers notice more incidents of people digging for artifacts.
+However, it doesn’t matter if the lake level is high or low this act is illegal and can be punished by severe fines or jail time.

 Depending on the circumstances and severity of the thefts, fines can run as high as $250,000 and jail terms can be up to 10 years.
 Laws covering removing artifacts from public lands include the Archeological Resources Protection Act of 1979, which protects any item of archeological interest that is more than 100 years old, and Title 36 of the US Code of Federal Regulations, which deals with theft or destruction of public property.
 Minor offenses can lead to misdemeanor charges, while more serious offenses or second offenses can lead to felony charges and convictions.

 The Arkansas Archeological Society explains that when individuals pursue what they consider a harmless hobby digging or picking up artifacts, they are destroying the past.
 By removing Indian artifacts or relics for a personal collection or to sell, the historical context is destroyed.
 This can wipe out the evidence of centuries of human experience.
 Many just don’t realize the harm they are doing.
 Others, unfortunately, care more about profit than preserving the past.

 The park rangers are asking all lake visitors to help protect these public resources that belong to everyone.
 They urge lake visitors to keep a watchful eye out for artifact seekers and report such illegal activities.